Stop turning everything into arrays (and do less work instead)

 Iterator helpers are chainable methods on iterator objects, not arrays.

-That distinction matters: arrays don’t gain these methods directly.
+That distinction matters.
+And yeah, it’s easy to miss at first: arrays don’t magically gain these methods.
 You need an iterator from values(), keys(), entries(), or a generator.
 Then you can build a lazy pipeline on top of it.

 They let you do things like: